 Funding Round Materials

 Municipalities and not-for-profit organizations are eligible to apply for RESTORE program resources, homeowners and individuals are not eligible to apply directly to HCR for assistance.
 Once selected for funding, these municipalities and not-for-profit organizations become “Local Program Administrators” and provide assistance to eligible homeowners.
-The organizations identified below may have program funds available.
-If your area is not served by one of these organizations, contact your municipality or a local not-for-profit housing provider to inquire about available assistance.
-A directory of a statewide network of housing and community development not-for-profits is available online, here: https://hcr.ny.gov/system/files/documents/2022/04/2022-nrpp-company-directory-.pdf
+A list of grants currently available through Local Program Administrators and a directory of a statewide network of housing and community development not-for-profits is available online, here: https://hcr.ny.gov/grants-available-through-local-partners